 Main Features of the Internal Control and Risk Management Systems Pertaining to the Financial Reporting Process

-Vaisala’s operating model of internal control and risk management related to financial reporting aims to provide sufficient assurance regarding the reliability of financial reporting and that the financial statements have been prepared in accordance with the applicable laws and regulations, generally accepted accounting principles (IFRS) and other requirements for listed companies.
+Vaisala’s operating model of internal control and risk management related to financial reporting aims to provide sufficient assurance regarding the reliability of financial reporting and that the financial statements have been prepared in accordance with the applicable laws and regulations, accepted accounting principles (IFRS) and other requirements for listed companies.
 The principal components of internal control are control environment, risk assessment, control activities, communications and monitoring.

-Vaisala seeks to ensure that the Company's internal and external communication is open, transparent, accurate and timely.
-Code of Conduct, treasury policy, credit policy, accounting policies, and reporting instructions as well as disclosure policy are available on Vaisala's intranet.
-The disclosure policy defines how and when information should be given and by whom it is given.
+Vaisala seeks to ensure that the company’s internal and external communication is open, transparent, accurate and timely.
+The Disclosure Policy defines how and when information should be given and by whom it is given.
 It also defines the accuracy and comprehensiveness of the information in order to fulfill the communication obligations.
-Vaisala's CFO reports the results of the internal control work and efficiency of the control activities as a standing item on the agenda of the Audit Committee.
+Code of Conduct, Approval Policy, Treasury Policy, Credit Policy, accounting policies, and reporting instructions as well as Disclosure Policy and Insider Policy are available on the company’s intranet.